samuel-rufi/maml/README.md

 - Multipart messages (Public & Private)
 - Different encryption modes (OTP and public key encryption for fine grained access)

-Every message author does need a RSA key pair.
+Every author of a message does need a RSA key pair.
 This can be created easily:

      KeyPair keys = RSA.generateKeyPair();
      PublicKey publicKey = keys.getPublic();